 Used outright in Indiana Jones and the Last Crusade, where the American businessman chooses the most ostentatious goblet from the table of possible Holy Grails, drinks, and promptly dies horribly.
 Indy and his love interest quickly search the table for the least ornate cup, because that's the kind of cup a simple carpenter would actually have.

-In Temple of Doom, there is a reference to the Japanese bombing Shanghai.
+In Indiana Jones and the Temple of Doom, there is a reference to the Japanese bombing Shanghai.
 Many believe this to be anachronistic, referring to an event from 1937 (the movie takes place in 1935).
 Actually, the Japanese also bombed Shanghai in 1932.

-There's a Channel 4 made film called Yasmin where in one scene, a Muslim woman is being abused by children on the high street and at the end an old woman comes out and apologizes in a really badly acted way that completely ruins all verisimilitude.
+There's a film made for Channel 4 called Yasmin where in one scene, a Muslim woman is being abused by children on the high street.
+At the end an old woman comes out and apologizes in a really badly acted way that completely ruins all verisimilitude.
 Apparently this old woman was a random person off the street who didn't realize there was filming going on and the director decided not to reshoot the scene.

 In many movies, when an eagle is shown calling, the sound of a red-tailed hawk's screech is dubbed over it.
 Apparently the red-tailed hawk's cry is stronger and more dramatic than the eagle's (and audiences have come to associate the red-tailed hawk's sound with eagles).

 A studio executive allegedly complained that the actor playing Senator Joseph McCarthy in the historical biopic Good Night, and Good Luck. was overacting badly.
 Actually all of Senator McCarthy's scenes consisted of Stock Footage of the man himself, who actually did overact badly.